jasonbayton/11ty/_src/android/android-enterprise-device-support.md

  AFW# provisioning
  QR provisioning

-</div></div></div></div>Notes: NFC provisioning is interrupted by the First Run Wizard, prompting for a Google account, WiFi information and more, before eventually landing on the home screen.
+Notes: NFC provisioning is interrupted by the First Run Wizard, prompting for a Google account, WiFi information and more, before eventually landing on the home screen.
 The DPC agent does not automatically launch, and DPC extras are not passed to the agent.
 It does then work as expected.
 DPCi enrolment fails with MobileIron, as the device is not recognised as a fully managed device by the DPC.
 QR provisioning is not supported.

 Motorola
 --------